You are here

 The James Backhouse Lecture Series offers new insights into Quaker faith and practice and into contemporary concerns

-Monday 8 July, 7.10pm at the Farrall Centre at The Friends' School, Hobart Tasmania
+was delivered Monday 8 July, 7.10pm at the Farrall Centre at The Friends' School, Hobart Tasmania

 In 1991, Jason MacLeod travelled to occupied West Papua.
 That visit changed his life.
 Eight years later, in 1999, Jason made a thirty-year commitment to journey in solidarity with West Papuans as they search for nonviolent ways out of occupation.
 Since then he has been regularly traveling inside the country.
 He has walked alongside Papuan leaders as they travelled from West Papua to Washington; Port Moresby to Port Vila.
 It is a journey has taken him deep into the mountains and forests of West Papua; from the halls of power to the inside of police interrogation rooms.